Accessibility Information for Guests with Disabilities

 DelFest is accessible to all guests with disabilities.

 All festival patrons with mobility disabilities are welcome and will be accommodated at DelFest.
-In an effort to better serve our patrons with mobility disabilities, we have developed a new pre-festival registration procedure.
+In an effort to better serve our patrons with mobility disabilities, we ask that a pre-festival Accessible Camping and Parking Request Form be submitted.
 Please read over the procedure below – full details on how to register will be available this winter.

 PRE-FESTIVAL QUESTIONS: Please email email@example.com with any questions and include “Accessibility Accommodations” in the subject line.